YJAJ/Udacity_Self_Driving_Car_Engineer_Projects/Traffic_sign_classifier_with_Resnet_SEnet_blocks/README.md

-# Traffic Sign Classifer with Resnet-like and Squeeze-and-Excitation-like blocks
+# Traffic Sign Classifier with Resnet-like and Squeeze-and-Excitation-like blocks

-Overview
+## Overview
 ---
 The purpose of this project is to create an end-to-end process of classifying [German traffic sign images](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
 The complete process includes:
  1. Preparation for data
  2. Exploratory data analysis
  3. Data processing and augmentation
- 4. Building a model archtecture for classification
+ 4. Building a model architecture for classification
  5. Deciding a loss function, metric(s), and other hyperparameters such as learning rate
  6. Training the model
  7. Analysing the results from the trained model on a new dataset